 - Preheat the oven to 350 degrees F. Bake the rolls for about 18-22 minutes until only very slightly golden on top.

 - While they cool (or before), prepare the icing by adding the cream cheese and butter to a medium bowl.
 Whip with a handheld (or stand) mixer until creamy.
-Add the salt, milk or cream, and vanilla.
+Add a pinch of salt, milk or cream, and vanilla.
 Mix again.
 Add the powdered sugar and whip until light and creamy.
 Spread the slightly warm rolls evenly with the icing.
 Serve immediately or let cool completely and serve at room temperature (or warm lightly before serving).